Charlie Gamble: Waratahs

-Despite a dismal 2024 Super Rugby Pacific season for the Waratahs—who finished last on the ladder with just two wins from fourteen matches—Gamble re-established himself as the team's starting openside flanker, following the retirement of the former captain Michael Hooper in late 2023.
+Despite a dismal 2024 Super Rugby Pacific season for the Waratahs, whom finished last on the ladder with just two wins from fourteen matches, Gamble re-established himself as the team's starting openside flanker, following the retirement of the former captain Michael Hooper in late 2023.
 Gamble stepped into a key role, starting in twelve of the team's fourteen fixtures and contributing two tries over the course of the season, and also underwent surgery to treat a leg laceration early in the teams campaign in a squad plagued by injuries.

-In September Gamble returned to the Eastern Suburbs to play in the Shute Shield Grand Final, where he played a key role in helping the club secure its first premiership in 55 years.
+Gamble returned to the Eastern Suburbs in September 2024 to play in the Shute Shield Grand Final, where he played a key role in helping the club secure its first premiership in 55 years.
 His leadership qualities were further recognised during the Waratahs' 2025 pre-season tour of Japan in November 2024, where he was named co-captain, alongside Hugh Sinclair, for their match against the Kubota Spears.

 In 2024 Gamble signed a two-year contract with the Waratahs.

 2025 marked another standout year for Gamble, who played a pivotal role in a revitalised Waratahs side.
-Starting in eleven of the team's fourteen regular-season matches, he amassed an impressive 140 tackles and secured nine turnovers, underscoring his consistency and defensive impact.
+Starting in eleven of the team's fourteen regular-season matches, he amassed an impressive 140 tackles and secured nine turnovers.
 While the Waratahs ultimately fell short of a finals berth, the team showed marked improvement under new head coach Dan McKellar, with Gamble emerging as one of their most dependable performers.
-Gamble delivered a standout performance in the post-season clash against the touring British & Irish Lions, further cementing his reputation as a player of international calibre.
-Playing the full 80 minutes at Sydney Football Stadium, he recorded 12 tackles with a perfect 100% success rate and effected four turnovers, showcasing his breakdown expertise in a hard-fought 10–21 defeat.
+Gamble delivered a standout performance in the post-season clash against the touring British & Irish Lions; playing the full 80 minutes at Sydney Football Stadium, he recorded 12 tackles with a perfect 100% success rate and effected four turnovers, showcasing his breakdown expertise in a hard-fought 10–21 defeat.
 His impact was such that teammate Hugh Sinclair publicly stated Gamble had done enough to warrant selection for the national squad.
 RugbyPass analyst John Ferguson echoed that sentiment in his post-match review, writing: "Gamble is the first top-tier openside flanker the Lions have faced on their tour — and it showed."
 He went on to note: "Wallabies coach Joe Schmidt would've liked what he saw, and he could do far worse than bring Gamble into the national camp should injury affect his flanker stocks."

+In March 2026, The Sydney Morning Herald reported that Gamble, who was in his last year contract with the Waratahs, was likely to leave the team at the conclusion of the season.
+Gamble stated that he was open to everything, but having not been selected for the Wallabies, had found keen interest from the Japanese Rugby League One (JRLO) clubs.
+The Waratahs later confirmed in June that Gamble was one of nine players to depart the club at the end of the season.

+Green Warriors Tokatsu

+After exiting the Waratahs, Gamble joined the JR East Green Warriors Tokatsu in the second division of the Japan Rugby League One, being confirmed as their latest signing in August 2026.